alba-lang/lang-spec/sphinx/source/backend/js/browser.rst

     We have to remove all old handlers and add the new ones.
 This is neccessary, because it is not possible to compare handler for equality (they are functions).

+Update the document:
+    Each element has a tag.
+If the tag of the new element is different from the tag of the old element then we have to create a new element.
+In case of a text node we create a new node if the text content is different.

+    If the tags are the same, we update style, attributes, properties and handlers.

+    Then we update the children recursively.

+    There is a special case when the children have keys.
+Then the new children might be just a reordering of the old children.
+No longer existing children have to be removed.
+New children have to be generated.
+Existing children have to be update, if they have the same tag, or newly generated, if they have different tags.